COSC3020/theoretical-sorting-tesla-a-n/README.md

 ## Theoretical Argument

-The clain that comparison sorting can is linear contradicts our established lower bound for comparison based sorting algorithms
+The claim that comparison sorting can is linear contradicts our established lower bound for comparison based sorting algorithms

 That being that any comparison based algorithm can be represented as a decision tree where:

-  - ech node is a comparison between two elements
+  - each node is a comparison between two elements
   - the following branch is the outcome of the comparison
   - the resulting leaf is the permutation of the input

-In the slides: Complexity of the Sorting Problem
+In the slides: Complexity of the Sorting Problem:
-  ▷ The number of leaves is at least n!.
+  - The number of leaves is at least n!.
-  ▷ The height of the decision tree is at least ⌈lg(n!)⌉.
+  - The height of the decision tree is at least ⌈lg(n!)⌉.
-  ▷ The number of comparisons made in the worst case is at least ⌈lg(n!)⌉.
+  - The number of comparisons made in the worst case is at least ⌈lg(n!)⌉.
-  ▷ This is true for any comparison-based sorting algorithm so the complexity of the
-      sorting problem is Ω(n log n) (lg(n!) = n lg n according to Stirling’s approximation)
+  - This is true for any comparison-based sorting algorithm so the complexity of the sorting problem is Ω(n log n) (lg(n!) = n lg n according to Stirling’s approximation)

+However, if the values are known and purposefull like in bucket sort $O(n)$ and radix sort $O(wn)$ that makes the origional more suspicious.
+Bucket sort and Radix sort achieve linear or near linear time by:
+  - Making assumptions about the input
+  - not primarily operating off comparisons
+  - trading space for time
+This means the claimed algorithm can't truely be comparison based if it's for general, arbitrary inputs.
+It likely uses direct addressing or other non-comparison techniques

+## In Conclusion

+The claim of an $O(n)$ general purpose comparison based sorting algorithm is highly sus.
+The researcher might have done the following;
+  + made a special algorithm made for particular data distribution
+  + created something that sways the properties of data types
+  + optimized under known conditions
+  + miscalculated the asymptotic analysis

+An algorithm with linear complexity does not compare two elements at a time without knowing it's input (not arbitrary)

 ### Sources